-EEFCTIVE LEARNING

-IGNITE means spark .
+What do you understand by the word effective learning?
+What can a facilitator do to elicit the involvement of the participants?
+Get few responses, write on the board.
+EXPLAIN When we look at the first alphabet of each of the words below. we get the word called IGNITE.
+INSPIRING GROUP ATMOSPHERE NOT CONTROLLING INVOLVING PARTICIPANTS TIME EEFCTIVE LEARNING IGNITE means spark .
 The role of the facilitator is to ignite the learning in the participants.
 This happens only when the facilitator is able to follow the entire IGNITE model.
 This model helps in engaging the participants on the issue of E-waste and initiate the process of change .
 INFORMATION APPLICATION Participants will develop demo session plans based on the E-waste topics covered in the previous sessions.
-The sessions will be facilitated by the in pairs in small groups.
+The sessions will be facilitated by the participants in pairs in small groups.
 The pairs will be assessed by the audience on the basis of IGNITE parameters.
-REAL WORLD APPLICATION Participants will develop their self-learning plans on the feedback received from the group to become aGreene Champion .
+REAL WORLD APPLICATION Participants will develop their self -learning plans on the feedback received from the group to become a Greene Champion.

-The Walkers cycle and the IGNITE Model complement each other Therefore for an effective training progrmme, the design needs to be robust and take into account all the steps of the Walkers' cycle.
+The Walkers cycle and the IGNITE Model complement each other Therefore for an effective training programme, the design needs to be robust and take into account all the steps of the Walkers' cycle.
 Once the design is engaging, the facilitation will be excellent and it will help in achieving the desired learning outcomes for any E-waste session or intervention you plan to implement.
 Learning facilitation skills is an ongoing process and you become better at it with practice.
 While IGNITE is the core model of facilitation, other skills that enable you to become excellent facilitator are Listening, responding and questioning skills.

-Thus far the course has focused on building the understanding the participants on the concept of e-waste, impact of e-waste on health and environment, sustainable consumption and lifestyles of health and sustainability.
-Going forward, this session will delve deep into understanding the strategies for disposing of e-waste in an environmentally sound manner.
+Thus far the course has focused on building the understanding the participants on the concept of e-waste, impact of e-waste on health and environment, sustainable consumption and lifestyles of health and sustainability and skills required for a Greene Champion..
+Going forward, this session will enable the participants to design the E-waste actions projects in their office settings.

-Session 7: What's my Greene Action project idea?
+Session 7: What's my E-waste action project idea?

-The purpose of the Greene Action project is to provide an opportunity to the participants to apply the learnings from the E-waste course to the real life settings.
-A successful action project will build the confidence and capacities of the participants to build awareness on the E-waste issue .
+The purpose of the E-waste action project is to provide an opportunity to the participants to apply the learnings from the E-waste course to the real life settings.
+A successful action project will build the confidence and capacities of the participants to build awareness on the E-waste issue.
 The action project could be designed and implemented within the college premises as well as modified to suit other environment such as neighborhood, marketplace etc.